kuriboshi/lips/docs/reference.md

 - `lisp::vm` The lisp interpreter, or virtual machine.
 There may be only one lisp interpreter in the same program.
-- `lisp::context_t` The context contains some globally accessable values mostly related to I/O such as the current primary output or primary error.
+- `lisp::context_t` The context contains some globally accessible values mostly related to I/O such as the current primary output or primary error.
 Currently there can be only one context per program.
 - `lisp_t` This is a basic type which can contain a value